-The Bachelor of Science degree with a major in sports medicine/athletic training is a curriculum program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Bachelor of Science degree with a major in athletic training is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 Successful completion of the degree program qualifies the student to sit for the Board of Certification (BOC) exam.
 An individual posting a passing score on the exam is recognized as a Certified Athletic Trainer by the National Athletic Trainers Association (NATA) and is eligible to apply for state licensure and work as an athletic trainer in clinical and school settings, professional sports, and colleges and universities.
 Students in the program receive training under the direct supervision of one of the institution's BOC-certified athletic trainers in the areas of injury prevention, pathology of illnesses and injuries, assessment and evaluation, care of acute injuries and illnesses, pharmacology, therapeutic exercise and modalities, psychosocial intervention and referral, health care administration, and professional responsibilities.